-Example Meaning TEXT Bold text shown in this typeface is used to indicate input which must be typed at the terminal.
+This manual uses the following conventions: Text Bold text shown in this typeface is used to indicate input which must be typed at the terminal.
 Text Text shown in this typeface is used to show text that is output to the screen.
 Bold text Bold text in syntax descriptions represents characters typed exactly as shown.
-For example WHO {} Braces enclose options and optional parameters.
-For example in BLIST {DICT} file-name item-id {(options}) The word DICT can optionally be typed to specify the dictionary of the file. file-name and item-id must be supplied.
-One or more single-letter options can be included, as defined for the command; these must be preceded by an open parenthesis, can be given in any order, and are not separated by spaces.
+For example WHO text Characters or words in italics indicate parameters which must be supplied by the user.
+For example in LIST file-name the parameter file-name is italicized to indicate that you must supply the name of the actual file defined on your system.
+Italic text is also used for titles of documents referred to by this document. {Braces} Braces enclose options and optional parameters.
+For example in BLIST { DICT } file-name item-id {( options } • the word DICT can optionally be typed to specify the dictionary of the file. • file-name and item-id must be supplied • one or more single-letter options can be included, as defined for the command; these must be preceded by an open parenthesis, can be given in any order, and are not separated by spaces.
 Any number of options can be used except where specified in text.
-Text Characters or words in italics indicate parameters which must be supplied by the user.
-For example in LIST file-name the parameter file-name is italicized to indicate that you must supply the name of the actual file defined on your system.
-Italic text is also used for titles of documents referred to by this document. [param param] Parameters shown separated by vertical lines within square brackets in syntax descriptions indicate that at least one of these parameters must be selected.
-For instance, [THEN statements ELSE statements] indicates that either a THEN clause or an ELSE clause must be included (or both).
-In syntax descriptions, indicates that the parameters preceding can be repeated as many times as necessary CTRL+X Two (or more) key names joined by a plus sign (+) indicate a combination of keys, where the first key(s) must be held down while the second (or last) is pressed.
-For example, CTRL+X indicates that the CTRL key must be held down while the X key is pressed.
-RETURN Small capitals are used for the names of keys such as RETURN.
+SMALL CAPITALS Small capitals are used for the names of keys such as RETURN.
 Enter To enter means to type text then press RETURN.
-For instance, 'Enter the WHO command' means type WHO, then press RETURN.
+For instance, 'Enter the WHO command' means type who, then press RETURN.
+T., 1 (1

-Example Meaning In general, the RETURN key (shown as ENTER or 4 on some keyboards) must be used to complete all terminal input unless otherwise specified.
-Press Press single key or key combination, but do not press RETURN afterwards.
-X'nn' This denotes a hexadecimal value.
+In general, the RETURN key (shown as ENTER or ¿ on some keyboards) must be used to complete all terminal input unless otherwise specified.